mysterycommand/vigilant-octo-robot/README.md

-# vigilant-octo-robot
+# Vigilant Octo-Robot
-A conversation about particle systems, effects queues, and their applications.
+> A conversation about particle systems, effects queues, and their applications - with Matt Hayes